Zum Inhalt springen

 Steps:

 1. Navigate to the Cluster section.
 You’ll get to the Clusters overview.
-Click on the name of the cluster you want to get the Talosconfig file for.
+Click on the name of the cluster you want to get the talosconfig file for.

-2. Click on the Talosconfig button to start the download of a valid Talosconfig file for the selected cluster.
+2. Click on the talosconfig button to start the download of a valid talosconfig file for the selected cluster.

 You may use any gRPC compatible client to interact with Talos.
 For this example we’ll use talosctl.

 Every Talos Linux node does expose an endpoint for the Talos gRPC API.
-When you use talosctl it will try to connect to the gRPC endpoint specified in the Talosconfig.
+When you use talosctl it will try to connect to the gRPC endpoint specified in the talosconfig.
 This may fail if the endpoint is not reachable.
 In that case you can specify a different node from the cluster you want to interact with using the --endpoints CLI parameter of talosctl, providing a IP / DNS record of that endpoint, to connect to a different endpoint.

 The --nodes parameter of talosctl however always has to be specified and specifies the nodes that should be targeted by the talosctl command.
 If the --endpoints used are different from the --nodes used the chosen endpoint will proxy the command to all the specified nodes.
 A network connection from the talosctl CLI is only created to the --endpoints.